-Martech myths: Why B2B marketers should invest in technology - Press Gazette
+Martech myths: Why B2B marketers should invest in tech - Press Gazette

 To be successful in B2B marketing and journalism, there is a need to fully understand your audience, what they want, and when/how they want it.
 It should also be a case of quality over quantity.

-This represents a massive amount of data to analyse and make decisions upon, in order to make content as effective as possible.
+This represents a massive amount of data to analyse and make decisions upon, to make content as effective as possible.

 Behavioural science can help predict a buyer’s most likely actions.

-But it is only with the explosion of machine learning (computer-based algorithms that improve automatically through experience) that behavioural science has become a game-changer.
+But it is only with the explosion of machine learning (computer-based algorithms that improve automatically through experience) that behavioural science has become a game changer.

 You can essentially target your audience at the very moment they are likely to take positive action – better for you, better for the customer/client.